Frequently Asked Questions: Speech-Language Pathology Assistants (SLPAs)

 How can I find qualified speech-language pathology assistants?

 Call states that regulate them.
 Addresses and phone numbers of state licensure boards and regulatory agencies can be obtained from the ASHA State-by-State page.
 Another option is to call associate’s degree programs and institutions that train and graduate speech-language pathology assistants.
-A list of speech-language pathology assistants who are ASHA Associates may be obtained via the mailing list requests pages on the main ASHA site.
+A list of speech-language pathology assistants who are ASHA Associates may be obtained via the mailing list requests page.

 How many training programs are there for speech-language pathology assistants?